islamelnabarawy/sc2gym/README.md

 array that represents the `obs.observation['screen'][_PLAYER_RELATIVE]` plane from the `pysc2` observation.
 The action is a number between 0 and 4095 (64x64).
 The environment pre-selects both marines at the start of each episode.
+- 'SC2CollectMineralShards-v1': The observation is a `[64, 64, 1]` numpy
+array that represents the `obs.observation['screen'][_PLAYER_RELATIVE]` plane from the `pysc2` observation.
+The action is an array of two numbers, each between 0 and 63.
+The environment pre-selects the marine at the start of each episode.